 Oklahoma City Theatre Company values the living connection between art and the community it reflects and informs.
 We value the vision and ideas of artists whose work offers perspective on our pressing social issues.
 We value the potential of art to change individual minds, hearts, and actions.

-During our 11th season, OKC Theatre Company began the Native American New Play Festival, with inspiration and support from Rickey’s colleagues in New York.
-Original work from Native writers across the nation and Canada were submitted, and three were chosen and presented as staged readings for the public in the summer of 2010.
-Nelson wrote: “…We are now embarking on a new and exciting journey, and we take great pride in inviting you to come along…The Native American New Play Festival reflects our desire to highlight the rich tradition of story-telling in the Native American culture and to celebrate this through the art of theatre.”
+During our 11th season, OKC Theatre Co. began the Native American New Play Festival.
+Original work from Native writers across the nation and Canada were invited to submit.
+Three plays were presented as staged readings for the public that summer.
+“We are now embarking on a new and exciting journey.
+We take great pride in inviting you to come along…The Native American New Play Festival reflects our desire to highlight the rich tradition of story-telling in the Native American culture and we celebrate this through the art of theatre.”